Natsoulas/SatelliteSim/README.md

 ![Alt Text](./cool_plots/spiral_rendezvous.png)

-It looks pretty solid, saturation in the beginning, but quick convergence nonetheless.
+Overall this looks pretty solid, just gotta add an LQR auto-tuning portion to this simulation such that it can apply to any target satellite altitude.
+Either that or an attitude portion of the sim is next.

 ## License